-You probably answer by saying: „Yes, of course!
-How could I not like it, I love it!“ So, we can agree that we like living our lives.
-How come we don’t react in order to stay alive in the near future? „What do you mean?“ you might think.
-Well, we have a problem concerning our beloved H2O and our planet Earth, but there still is time to solve our problem, if you keep reading…
+“Yes, of course!”, is probably the most common answer.
+How come we don’t react in order to stay alive in the near future?
+“What do you mean?” you might think.
+Well, we have a problem concerning our beloved H2O and our planet Earth, but there still is time to solve our problem, if you keep reading …

 Spread the word like a fever